TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.1-vsphere/_index.md

 ![](4.5.1-fig-19.png)

-Let’s look at some of the queries that Log Insight runs.
+Let's look at some of the queries that Log Insight runs.
 The SCSI latency is based on 1 second, which is 1,000,000 microseconds.
 Here is what the query looks like:

 ![](4.5.1-fig-20.png)

 1 second is on the high side; you can change it to a lower number.
-Do note that this is from VMkernel viewpoint and it’s taking 1 SCSI operation (1 read or 1 write), so the number will be much higher than vCenter average.
-I’ve seen 12 ms value in vCenter (from the real time chart, so it is a 20 second average) became 600 ms. For details, see [this](http://virtual-red-dot.info/vsphere-storage-latency-view-from-the-vmkernel/).
+Do note that this is from VMkernel viewpoint and it's taking 1 SCSI operation (1 read or 1 write), so the number will be much higher than vCenter average.
+I've seen 12 ms value in vCenter (from the real time chart, so it is a 20 second average) became 600 ms. For details, see [this](http://virtual-red-dot.info/vsphere-storage-latency-view-from-the-vmkernel/).

-The above query is pretty simple, as it’s looking for a specific item.
+The above query is pretty simple, as it's looking for a specific item.
 Here is a much broader health check.

 ![](4.5.1-fig-21.png)